Welcome! My name is,

 Multiplayer

-The Enversed framework is a collection of core systems and modules.
-It gives each new game a jump start in development and offers consistent interactions where needed.
+A collection of core systems and modules providign each app a jump start in development.
+It offers consistent interactions to prevent surprises for both users and developers.
 Almost every system works in a replicated environment and relates to VR applications.

 Features